RA4Z/Notes/Technologies/Programming Languages/Python/Paradigms/Ternary.md

-The **ternary operator** in [[Python]] allows for concise conditional expressions.
+The **ternary operator** in [[🐍Python]] allows for concise conditional expressions.
 It can be used to detect the signs of two numbers in a single line.

 - Ternary operator syntax:
 ```Python